The Faction Collective

 The Faction Collective (also known as Faction Skis or simply Faction) is a Swiss ski equipment design company headquartered in Verbier, in the Swiss canton of Valais.
 Founded in Verbier in 2006 by a tight-knit group of freeride skiers, Faction now holds brand offices in Switzerland, United States, United Kingdom, France, Japan, Austria and China.

-Known for its influence in the freeride and freestyle skiing industry, the brand led a major movement in the mid-to-late 2000s to diversify the form factor and design of freestyle and freeride skis.
-It operates a significant film & media production operation and manages high-profile brand partnerships with leading ski athletes, such as Alex Hall, Eileen Gu, Sam Anthamatten and formerly with Candide Thovex.
+Known for its influence in the freeride and freestyle skiing industry, the brand led a movement in the mid-to-late 2000s to diversify the form factor and design of freestyle and freeride skis.
+It operates a film & media production operation and manages brand partnerships with leading ski athletes, such as Alex Hall, Eileen Gu, Sam Anthamatten and formerly with Candide Thovex.
 Its products are sold in over 31 countries, online and through select global distributors.

 History

 Faction Skis was founded by a group of skiers in 2006 in Verbier.
 In 2013, Faction Skis teamed up with French professional skier Candide Thovex to develop a range of signature ski models.